LoQIStar/ML-Challenge-BenA-submission/part3/part3-submission.report.md

 ## Part 3: TensorRT Implementation and Performance Analysis

 ### Overview
-This report documents the implementation and results of converting our pre-trained Vision Transformer model to TensorRT format for accelerated inference on NVIDIA GPUs.
-We followed a systematic approach to optimize the model while maintaining accuracy and measuring performance improvements.
+This report documents the implementation and results of converting my pre-trained Vision Transformer model to TensorRT format for accelerated inference on NVIDIA GPUs.
+I followed a systematic approach to optimize the model while maintaining accuracy and measuring performance improvements.

 ### Implementation Process

 #### Model Preparation and Export
-We began with our quantized ViT model from Part 1, which already demonstrated strong performance characteristics.
+I began with my quantized ViT model from Part 1, which already demonstrated strong performance characteristics.
 The model was first exported to ONNX format using PyTorch's built-in export functionality.
-We implemented careful error handling and validation to ensure the ONNX model maintained identical behavior to the original PyTorch implementation.
+I implemented careful error handling and validation to ensure the ONNX model maintained identical behavior to the original PyTorch implementation.

 #### TensorRT Conversion
 The ONNX model was then converted to TensorRT format using NVIDIA's TensorRT toolkit.
-We implemented several optimization strategies:
+I implemented several optimization strategies:
 - FP16 precision optimization where hardware supported it
 - Dynamic batching capabilities for flexible deployment
 - Workspace memory optimization set to 1GB
 - Custom optimization profiles for various batch sizes

 #### Performance Measurement Methodology
-We conducted comprehensive benchmarking using the following protocol:
+I conducted comprehensive benchmarking using the following protocol:
 - Batch sizes: 1, 8, 16, 32, 64
 - 1000 inference iterations per configuration
 - Warm-up period of 100 iterations